-The Fiesta is offered in S, SE and Titanium trim levels.
+The Fiesta is offered in one trim level called SE.

-The Fiesta SE adds cruise control, power windows, remote keyless entry, a perimeter alarm, upgraded cloth upholstery for the interior, ambient lighting, an upgraded six-speaker AM/FM/CD/MP3 stereo system and 15-inch alloy wheels.
+It comes standard with comes standard with SYNC, A/C, a four-inch multifunctional display with an LCD screen, cruise control, power windows, remote keyless entry, a perimeter alarm, upgraded cloth upholstery for the interior, ambient lighting, a six-speaker AM/FM/CD/MP3 stereo system, and 15-inch alloy wheels.

 Ford boasts that the Fiesta features more Boron (strongest automotive-grade steel available) steel than any Ford product, with key placement of boron steel in the most vulnerable locations.
 In all, the Fiesta's frame and sub-structure features over 55 percent high, or ultra-high strength steel.